 But apparently, I have no skin in the game.

 What drew me into academia was a passion for a distinctly American form of philosophy, a set of ideas about religious freedom and individual conscience that had roots in the enlightenment, but were uniquely born on the shores of New England.
 Since returning to creative work I have drawn heavily and freely on the insights and inspiration of US creative industries, from my Berklee College education to the scores of (mostly) US learning and technological resources I wrote about in my book.

-To be honest I don’t even care to attack the whole misguided “skin in the game” argument any further, to give any more time to random hecklers online.
+To be honest I don’t even care to attack the whole misguided “skin in the game” argument any further, to give any more time to random online hecklers and trolls.

 The talk soon turned to something else; the way periods of great upheaval produce great art, music & literature.
 And, how we need to continue to support that art, beyond the imaginary lines we try to draw on the earth, to separate people from people.
 I often laud Marvin Gaye’s What’s Going On as the greatest pop album of all time.
 But, it’s easy to forget the social turmoil that gave birth to it.

-I have no doubt that the coming months will give us many moments of frustration when to struggle to find words to express our anger, disappointment and distress.
+I have no doubt that the coming months will give us many moments of frustration.
+We’ll struggle to find words to express our anger, disappointment and rage.

-We must struggle with this.
-We must find the words, the images, the melodies and rhymes to give voice to our emotions, to our sense of how we can build a path to a better life.
+But, we must struggle.
+We must fight to find the words, the images, the melodies and rhymes to give voice to our emotions, to our sense of how we can build a path to a better life.

 Our greatest failure will be if simply sit back and blast off pithy expressions of anguish and despair on social media.
 Sarcasm is a blunt tool.
 Humour won’t get us there.
 Satire has failed us.

 We need art.